Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 their StateDBs are updated accordingly.

-Private transactions are executed differently: before the sender's GoQuorum node propagates the transaction to the rest of the network, the node replaces the original transaction payload with a hash of the encrypted payload received from Tessera.
+Private transactions are executed differently: before the sender's GoQuorum node propagates the transaction to the rest of the network, the node substitutes the original transaction payload with a hash of the encrypted payload received from Tessera.
-Participants privy to the transaction can replace the hash with the actual payload via their Tessera instance, while participants not privy only see the hash.
+Participants privy to the transaction can replace the hash with the original payload via their Tessera instance, while participants not privy only see the hash.

-The result is that if a private transaction is sent to an account that holds contract code, participants not privy to the transaction skip the transaction and don't execute the contract code.
+If a private transaction is sent to an account that holds contract code, participants not privy to the transaction skip the transaction and don't execute the contract code.
-However, participants privy to the transaction replace the hash with the original payload before calling the virtual machine for execution, and their StateDBs update accordingly.
+But participants privy to the transaction replace the hash, call the virtual machine for execution, and their StateDBs update accordingly.
-These two sets of participants therefore end up with different StateDBs and can't reach consensus.
+As a result, these two sets of participants end up with different StateDBs and can't reach consensus.
 To support this forking of contract state, GoQuorum stores the state of public contracts in a public state trie that is globally synchronized, and the state of private contracts in a private state trie not globally synchronized.

-This model imposes a restriction in the ability to modify state in private transactions.
+This model imposes a restriction in the ability to change state in private transactions.
 Since a common use case for a private contract is to read data from a public contract, the virtual machine changes to read only mode for each call from a private contract to a public contract.
 If the virtual machine is in read only mode, and the code tries to make a state change, the virtual machine stops